Largest Contentful Paint (LCP)

 The importance of the LCP

+- For SEO.
 Yes, Google focuses on serving the best pages in its search results.
 LCP is part of Google's Core Web Vitals.
 Google clearly states that site speed is a factor in search results.

-On the internet, speed matters a lot.
-According to recent research by Google itself, the probability of a user leaving the site doubles with a loading time of 3 seconds.
+- For Visitors: According to recent research by Google itself, the probability of a user leaving the site doubles with a loading time of 3 seconds.
 You will probably recognize that for yourself.
 While surfing the internet almost nothing seems as annoying as a slow loading website.
 Chances are that you will quickly leave a slow loading page.

 A fast LCP gives the visitor the idea that the page loads quickly.
 As a result, a visitor is less likely to navigate away from the page.